About Foreign Trade |

 The merchandise trade balance represents the difference between U.S. exports based on F.A.S. values and U.S. general imports based on Customs values.
 (See discussion of Valuation below.)
 This balance corresponds to a measurement of the international payments or credit flows resulting from the physical movement of goods between the U.S. and foreign countries.
 Monthly balances are based on seasonally adjusted data.

-The Census Bureau is seasonally adjusting the merchandise trade data at the most detailed end-use level possible.
+The Census Bureau seasonally adjusts the merchandise trade data at the 5-digit end-use commodity category level, the most detailed end-use level possible.
 These detailed data are then summed to the 1-digit level for release with the monthly merchandise trade totals.

-The seasonally adjusted data are also provided to the Bureau of Economic Analysis (BEA) for use in compiling the quarterly National Income and Product Accounts (NIPAS).
-The BEA supplements these data in the NIPAs with quarterly adjustments for six of the end-use categories which exhibit seasonality on a quarterly basis but not on a monthly basis.
+The seasonally adjusted data are also provided to the Bureau of Economic Analysis (BEA) for use in compiling the quarterly U.S. International Transactions Accounts (ITAs) and the National Income and Product Accounts (NIPAs).

-The 1-digit level end-use categories provide data for the following broad aggregates: (1) Foods, feeds, and beverages ; (2) Industrial supplies and materials; (3) Capital goods, except automotives; (4) Automotive vehicles, parts and engines; (5) Consumer goods (nonfood), except auto; and (6) Other merchandise.
-This seasonal adjustment procedure is designed to reflect seasonal patterns at the most detailed commodity levels.
-The adjustment is made at that end-use commodity level for which significant stable seasonality is identified.
+The 1-digit level end-use categories provide data for the following broad aggregates: (1) Foods, feeds, and beverages ; (2) Industrial supplies and materials; (3) Capital goods, except automotives; (4) Automotive vehicles, parts and engines; (5) Consumer goods (nonfood), except auto; and (6) Other goods.
+This seasonal adjustment procedure identifies seasonal patterns at the 5-digit end-use commodity level.
+Adjustments are made at the 5-digit end-use commodity series for which significant stable seasonality is identified.

-The Summary of U.S. Export and Import Merchandise Trade (FT 900) for each month includes revisions for carryover to the prior month's aggregate unadjusted and seasonally adjusted (current and constant dollar) export, import and trade balance figures as well as to the end-use totals.
+The monthly FT-900 U.S. International Trade in Goods and Services report includes revisions for carryover to the prior month's aggregate unadjusted and seasonally adjusted (current and constant dollar) export, import, and trade balance figures as well as to the end-use totals.
 These revisions do not appear in other foreign trade reports.

-Tables of the seasonal factors are available free of charge from the Foreign Trade Division (FTD).
-Additionally, interested data users may contact the FTD for more detailed information about the seasonal adjustment program..
-Historical data as well as the detailed unadjusted and adjusted data are available on a cost basis on either hard copy or diskette.
+Tables of the seasonal factors are available from the Census Bureau.
+Additionally, interested data users may contact the Census Bureau for more detailed information about the seasonal adjustment program.
+The detailed unadjusted and adjusted data are available on request and may require costs, depending on the complexity of the request.

 The U.S. Census Bureau began publishing seasonally adjusted constant dollar merchandise trade data in January 1990.
 A constant dollar or real dollar refers to dollars adjusted for inflation/deflation and includes adjustments to reflect seasonality.
 The constant dollar series was created to meet the requirements of the Omnibus Trade and Competitiveness Act of 1988.
 Census replaced its fixed-weighted constant dollar series with a chained-dollar series with the release of the April 2003 issue of the U.S. International Trade in Goods and Services (FT-900), on June 13, 2003.
 We adopted this methodology to improve the quality of the constant dollar series and for consistency with other official government statistics released by the Department of Commerce.
 A technical paper is available to explain more about the new series and the differences between the real dollar data produced by the two methodologies.
 Read Adjustment of U.S. Merchandise Trade Data for Price Change or contact the Special Projects Branch of the Foreign Trade Division on (301)763-3251.